Wembley, 5 Hooper Street

 From about 1919, according to electoral registers, John Percival Harper and his wife Nelly lived at 5 Hooper Street.
 John was a plumber, gas fitter and glazier.
 According to probate records, Nelly was living there when she died in 1922.
 From 1927 trade directories list Arthur Allebone, plumber, as resident at no. 5, with John Harper still using the workshop.

 1939 England and Wales register (5 Hooper Street)

-Arthur, Kate and two of their sons were still living at the house in the 1950s, and an Arthur Allebone (possibly the elder son) was living there in 1966.
-Arthur Allebone senior died in 1973.
+Arthur, Kate and two of their sons were still living at the house in the 1950s, and Arthur was living there into the 1970s.

 UK census records (1841 to 1911), General Register Office birth, marriage and death indexes (1837 onwards), the 1939 England and Wales Register, electoral registers, trade directories, and local newspapers available via www.britishnewspaperarchive.co.uk.